katiewil/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 If you are a developer, the best way to understand the Okta Sign-In Widget is to look at a simple example of the HTML needed to get it working.
-The HTML below shows you how to quickly and easily set up a fully featured login experience:
+The HTML below shows you how to quickly and easily set-up a fully featured login experience:

+jakub.todo: Should this version number be updated?
+If so, how?

 ~~~ html
 <head>